Edison Toloza

-Edison Toloza Colorado ([ˈeðison toˈlosa]; born 15 June 1984) is a Colombian footballer who plays as winger for Correcaminos UAT.
+Edison Toloza Colorado ([ˈeðison toˈlosa]; born 15 June 1984) is a Colombian footballer who plays as a winger for Correcaminos UAT.

 One of the most skillful and fast forwards in the domestic league, his great speed is his best argument to face the rival defenses.
 Player of great mobility, power and speed in short passages, always succeeding to score goals from any position.
 Commonly nicknamed by the football fans as Tolotelli due to his resemblance in personality to Mario Balotelli.

 Career

 Jaguares de Córdoba

 On 6 September 2019 it was confirmed, that Toloza had joined Jaguares de Córdoba.
 However, it was announced on 29 September 2019, that he had left the club again.